EvelynNutt-Muon/mutracker_test/README.md

 5. Load the OS onto the SD card.
 6. When that finishes, remove the SD card from your machine and insert the card into your RPi.
 7. Turn on the RPi and turn on your hotspot.
 Ensure your PC is also connected to the hotspot.
-8. Download Putty with all the default settings and enter the hostname into Putty.
+8. [Download Putty](https://putty.org/) with all the default settings and enter the hostname into Putty.
 9. Login using SSH username and password.
 10. After you're logged in, run the command `sudo raspi-config`
-11. You can customize your pi how you'd like, but make sure to go to Interface Options and enable Camera and VNC.
+11. You can customize your pi how you'd like, but make sure to go to the `Interface Options` and enable `Camera` and `VNC`.
 (You will have this easy access with a remote view of the RPi Desktop, but these are the two important ones to do now)
 12. Run `sudo reboot`
 13. Repeat steps 7-9.
 14. Run `vncserver`
 15. The terminal will give you a VNC desktop to log into in the format `yourusername.local:1`
-16. Download RealVNCViewer with the default settings and log in.
+16. [Download RealVNCViewer](https://www.realvnc.com/en/connect/download/viewer/) with the default settings and log into your RealVNC account.
 17. Add a new connection and enter `yourusername.local:1` or whatever the terminal gave you.
 18. Start the connection and log into the desktop with your SSH information.
 19. If you see the RPi Desktop, you're in!

 ## Ethernet Setup

-Now that you're connected to the RPi Desktop, let's setup direct Ethernet connection so you can connect to your RPi literally anywhere anytime.

-1. Download Bonjour onto your PC and configure with all the default settings.
-This application will help interpret the Ethernet connection and handle IP addresses for you.
+1. Download Bonjour onto your PC and configure with all the default settings: This application will help interpret the Ethernet connection and handle IP addresses for you.
+2. In a terminal accessing your RPi, run `ifconfig`
+3. Take note of the RPi's `inet address` of the form `XXX.XXX.XX.X` or `XXX.XX.XX.X`
 2. Go to the Wi-Fi icon in the top right of the RPi Desktop and right click it.
 3. Click the first item in the list.
 4. In the right drop-down menu, select `eth0`